DYBM

-DYBM (99.1 FM), broadcasting as Q Radio 99.1, is a radio station owned by Mareco Broadcasting Network and operated by Horizon of the Sun Communications.
-The station's studio and transmitter are located along Cordova Ave., Brgy.
+DYBM (99.1 FM), broadcasting as Yuhum Radio 99.1, is a radio station owned by Mareco Broadcasting Network and operated by RYU Group of Companies.
+The station's studio and transmitter are located at GM Cordova Ave., Brgy.
 Mandalangan, Bacolod.

-The station was established in 1998 as 99.1 Crossover with a smooth jazz format.
+History

+The station was established in 1997 as 99.1 Crossover, the first provincial affiliate of then 105.1 Crossover Manila, with its soft launch in February and inaugural broadcast on June 5.
+The station, then located at Mountain View Subdivision, Mandalagan District, was staffed by seven disc jockeys.
+It had the same format as in Manila, a smooth jazz with a blend of pop-jazz and R&B, and aired hourly international news from CNN.

 On November 16, 2020, the station, along with other MBNI provincial stations, started carrying the Q Radio brand and switched to a CHR/Top 40 format.
 Prior to the reformat, Horizon of the Sun Communications (producers of Chinatown TV) took over the operations of the Manila flagship station at the end of 2019.

+On June 19, 2023, Q Radio announced on its social media pages and livestream that the station will permanently go off-air on July 1, 2023 due to financial problems.

+Earlier that month, RYU Group of Companies of Ramel Uy took over the station's operations.
+On August 13, 2023, the station began its test broadcast as Yuhum Radio with a mass-based format.
+To date, it is the only Mareco-owned FM station that was not included in the lease blocktime agreement with Brigada Mass Media Corporation, as the latter operates through its own radio station: DYMG 103.1 FM.